-Wi-Fi Buffer Usage describes options to either reduce numbers of “static” buffers or reduce the maximum number of “dynamic” buffers in use, in order to minimize memory usage at possible cost of performance.
-Note that “static” Wi-Fi buffers are still allocated from heap when Wi-Fi is initialized and will be freed if Wi-Fi is deinitialized.
+Wi-Fi Buffer Usage describes options to either reduce the number of static buffers or reduce the maximum number of dynamic buffers in use, so as to minimize memory usage at a possible cost of performance.
+Note that static Wi-Fi buffers are still allocated from the heap when Wi-Fi is initialized, and will be freed if Wi-Fi is deinitialized.

 The Ethernet driver allocates DMA buffers for the internal Ethernet MAC when it is initialized - configuration options are CONFIG_ETH_DMA_BUFFER_SIZE, CONFIG_ETH_DMA_RX_BUFFER_NUM, CONFIG_ETH_DMA_TX_BUFFER_NUM.

 Several Mbed TLS configuration options can be used to reduce heap memory usage.
-See the Mbed TLS docs for details.
+See the Reducing Heap Usage docs for details.

-In single core mode only, it’s possible to use IRAM as byte accessible memory (added to the regular heap) by enabling CONFIG_ESP32_IRAM_AS_8BIT_ACCESSIBLE_MEMORY.
-Note that this option carries a performance penalty and the risk of security issues caused by executable data.
-If this option is enabled then it’s possible to set other options to prefer certain buffers be allocated from this memory: mbedTLS, NimBLE.
+In single-core mode only, it is possible to use IRAM as byte-accessible memory added to the regular heap by enabling CONFIG_ESP32_IRAM_AS_8BIT_ACCESSIBLE_MEMORY.
+Note that this option carries a performance penalty, and the risk of security issues caused by executable data.
+If this option is enabled, then it is possible to set other options to prefer certain buffers allocated from this memory: CONFIG_MBEDTLS_MEM_ALLOC_MODE, NimBLE.

 Reduce CONFIG_BTDM_CTRL_BR_EDR_MAX_ACL_CONN if using Bluetooth Classic.

-There are other configuration options that will increase heap usage at runtime if changed from the defaults.
-These are not listed here, but the help text for the configuration item will mention if there is some memory impact.
+There are other configuration options that increases heap usage at runtime if changed from the defaults.
+These options are not listed above, but the help text for the configuration item will mention if there is some memory impact.

 Optimizing IRAM Usage

-If the app allocates more static IRAM than is available then the app will fail to build and linker errors such as
+If the app allocates more static IRAM than available, then the app will fail to build, and linker errors such as

 The following options will reduce IRAM usage of some ESP-IDF features:

 Enable CONFIG_FREERTOS_PLACE_SNAPSHOT_FUNS_INTO_FLASH.
-Enabling this option will place snapshot-related functions, such as
+Enabling this option places snapshot-related functions, such as

 uxTaskGetSnapshotAll, in flash.

 Enable CONFIG_RINGBUF_PLACE_ISR_FUNCTIONS_INTO_FLASH.
-This option is not safe to use if the ISR ringbuf functions are used from an IRAM interrupt context, e.g. if CONFIG_UART_ISR_IN_IRAM is enabled.
-For the IDF drivers where this is the case you will get an error at run-time when installing the driver in question.
+This option is not safe to use if the ISR ringbuf functions are used from an IRAM interrupt context, e.g., if CONFIG_UART_ISR_IN_IRAM is enabled.
+For the ESP-IDF drivers where this is the case, you can get an error at run-time when installing the driver in question.

-CONFIG_SPI_FLASH_ROM_DRIVER_PATCH disabling this option will free some IRAM but is only available in some flash configurations (see the configuration item help text).
+Disabling CONFIG_SPI_FLASH_ROM_DRIVER_PATCH frees some IRAM but is only available in some flash configurations, see the configuration item help text.

-Disabling CONFIG_SPI_MASTER_ISR_IN_IRAM prevents spi_master interrupts from being serviced while writing to flash, and may otherwise reduce spi_master performance, but will save some IRAM.
+Disabling CONFIG_SPI_MASTER_ISR_IN_IRAM prevents spi_master interrupts from being serviced while writing to flash, and may otherwise reduce spi_master performance, but saves some IRAM.

 Putting C Library in Flash

-When compiling for ESP32 revisions older than ECO3 (CONFIG_ESP32_REV_MIN), PSRAM cache bug workaround (CONFIG_SPIRAM_CACHE_WORKAROUND) option is enabled, and the C library functions normally located in ROM are recompiled with the workaround and placed into IRAM instead.
-For most applications, it is safe to move many of the C library functions into Flash, reclaiming some IRAM.
+When compiling for ESP32 revisions older than ECO3 (CONFIG_ESP32_REV_MIN), the PSRAM Cache bug workaround (CONFIG_SPIRAM_CACHE_WORKAROUND) option is enabled, and the C library functions normally located in ROM are recompiled with the workaround and placed into IRAM instead.
+For most applications, it is safe to move many of the C library functions into flash, reclaiming some IRAM.
 Corresponding options include:

 CONFIG_SPIRAM_CACHE_LIBJMP_IN_IRAM: affects the functions